King-Sun Fu

-King-Sun Fu (傅京蓀 (Fù Jīngsūn); October 2, 1930–April 29, 1985) was a Chinese-born American computer scientist.
+King-Sun Fu (傅京蓀 (Fù Jīngsūn); October 2, 1930 – April 29, 1985) was a Taiwanese-American computer scientist.
 He was a Goss Distinguished Professor at Purdue University School of Electrical and Computer Engineering in West Lafayette, Indiana.
 He was instrumental in the founding of International Association for Pattern Recognition (IAPR), served as its first president, and is widely recognized for his extensive and pioneering contributions to the field of pattern recognition (within computer image analysis) and machine intelligence.
 In honor of the memory of Professor King-Sun Fu, IAPR gives the biennial King-Sun Fu Prize to a living person in the recognition of an outstanding technical contribution to the field of pattern recognition.
 The first King-Sun Fu Prize was presented in 1988, to Azriel Rosenfeld.